 Until very recently, China (中国) has been one of the fastest growing major economies in the world.
-Its large geographic size and population, are some of the factors that are attributed to its powerful global presence.
-Current statistics, estimate that China has a total population of over 1.37 billion people and China’s economy and population have prompted many companies to expand to the region in an effort to take advantage of the opportunities presented.
-Chinese companies have also responded to the global expansion and many have gone to the extent of setting up operations in foreign countries.
-However, one challenge that a lot of businesses, both Chinese and foreign, have faced when expanding their operations is the language barrier.
+Its large geographic size and population, are some of the factors that contributed to its powerful global presence.
+Current statistics, estimate that China has a total population of over 1.37 billion people.
+Furthermore, China’s economy and population have prompted many companies to expand to the region.
+This is in an effort to take advantage of the opportunities presented.
+Chinese companies have also responded to the global expansion.
+Many have gone to the extent of setting up operations in foreign countries.
+However, one challenge that a lot of businesses, both Chinese and foreign, have faced when expanding their operations.
+It is the language barrier requiring Mandarin – Cantonese Translation.
 In order to continue high growth in any market, it is imperative for companies to ensure that communication is effective.

-The main languages that are spoken in China are Mandarin and Cantonese.
+The main languages people speak in China are Mandarin and Cantonese.
 Mandarin is the official language of Mainland China and Taiwan, and is also the most common Chinese dialect.
-Cantonese, on the other hand, is commonly spoken in Guangdong or Canton Province in Mainland China, Macau and Hong Kong among others.
-In 2013, The Education Ministry of China said that only 30% of the population cannot speak the national language of the country which is Mandarin.
+On the other hand, people in Guangdong or Canton Province in Mainland China, Macau and Hong Kong among others, speak Cantonese.
+In 2013, The Education Ministry of China said that only 30% of the population cannot speak Mandarin.
+It is the national language of the country.
 Statistics also indicate, that more than 60 million people in the country can speak Cantonese.
 One important aspect that should not be overlooked, is that there are many variations within the Chinese language.
-The variations in some cases are confusing and lead to misunderstanding, which may make Cantonese translation or Mandarin translation, quite a challenge to a translator.
+The variations in some cases are confusing and lead to misunderstanding.
+This may make Cantonese translation or Mandarin translation, quite a challenge to a translator.

 Chinese Dialects vs Chinese Scripts